 Catching Cheaters was an article by IM Kenneth Regan (FIDE rating 2372) that appeared in the June 2014 issue of Chess Life.

 Regan is an Associate Professor at the Department of Computer Science and Engineering at the University of Buffalo who, using a database of top-level games, devised a program that can help determine whether a player is playing like a human or like an engine.
-His papers on the subject are accessible on his homepage HERE
+His papers on the subject are accessible on his homepage HERE.

 A member of the Anti-Cheating Committee of the World Chess Federation from 2013-14, he helped write and edit guidelines to prevent cheating in professional chess.
 He also serves as a consultant to the committee and previously served as an expert witness for, other governing bodies, the French Chess Federation and the Bulgarian Chess Federation.
 Here is an interesting article he published on cheating.

-Regan (born September 13, 1959) is an IM who, along with IM Mark Ginsburg, was a star of the Princeton chess team.
+was a star of the Princeton chess team.
 He has been inactive in tournament play internationally for the last ten years.
 He has played in some local events on occasion, his last USCF rated event being in 2019 where he won a small 3-round tournament in Buffalo, New York,

 When Regan was five years old he persuaded his father to teach him how to play.
 In 1976, Regan was a member of the US team at the Student Olympiad in Caracas where the US team placed second behind the Soviet Union.
 The youngest competitor in the event, Regan lost only one game and was the only non-Soviet player to win a gold medal.